Revisiting Neutrino Masses In Clockwork Models

 \subsection{Both sided Clockwork}

 This scenario is an extension of CW Hamiltonian where fermions of both chiralities are connected to each other for neighbouring matter fields.
-The Hamiltonian is diagrammatically represented in Fig. \ref{BCW} and is written as
+The Hamiltonian is diagrammatically represented in figure \ref{BCW} and is written as

-with i $\in$ $\{1,2,...n\}$ and j $\in$ $\{1,2,...n+1\}$ and $L_i$ and $R_i$ being the clockwork gear fields.
-This Hamiltonian looks similar to the deconstruction scenario but qualitatively it is quite different.
-In the deconstruction scenario, 0-mode was not always produced, certain relations among fundamental parameters have to be satisfied and also there were constraints on the size of the lattice for 0-mode to exist but in both-sided CW all fundamental parameters can be independent of each other along with the arbitrary number of lattice sites, 0-mode is always produced as seen in the theorem in Appendix-\ref{app:linear_algebra}.
+with i $\in$ $\{1,2,...n\}$ and j $\in$ $\{1,2,...n+1\}$ and $q'$ also representing the coupling strength parameter similar to $q$ but coupling the chiral fields the other way.
+The Hamiltonian looks similar to the deconstruction scenario, but qualitatively it is quite different.
+In the deconstruction scenario, 0-mode was not always produced, certain relations among fundamental parameters have to be satisfied and also there were constraints on the size of the lattice for 0-mode to exist but in both-sided CW (BCW) all fundamental parameters can be independent of each other along with the arbitrary number of lattice sites, 0-mode is always produced as seen in the theorem in Appendix-\ref{app:linear_algebra}.
 Thus this gives us much more freedom from the constraints of fundamental parameters to work with.